bparanj/crystal/electronics/experiments/queue/low-pass-filter.md

 ### Setup:

-1. Create the RC Low-Pass Filter:
    - Connect one terminal of the AC source to the resistor.
    - Connect the other end of the resistor to one terminal of the capacitor.
    - Connect the other terminal of the capacitor to ground.

-2. Output Point:
    - The output is taken across the capacitor.
 Connect the oscilloscope probe here to observe the output signal.
    - Also, place another oscilloscope probe across the AC source to observe the input signal for comparison.

-3. Set Up the Oscilloscope:
    - Connect the first oscilloscope probe to the input (AC source) and the second probe to the output (across the capacitor).
    - This setup allows you to observe how the input and output signals compare at different frequencies.

 ### Steps:

-1. Run the Simulation:
    - Start the Tinkercad simulation.
    - Set the AC source to a high frequency, such as 10 kHz, to observe how the circuit behaves at higher frequencies.

-2. Observing High-Frequency Response:
    - With a high-frequency input, check the oscilloscope to see the output across the capacitor.
    - Expected Outcome: At high frequencies, the output signal will be much weaker or nearly zero.
 This is because the capacitor’s impedance is low at high frequencies, causing most of the signal to bypass the output and go to ground.

-3. Decrease the Frequency:
    - Gradually decrease the frequency of the AC source to around 1 kHz and then lower (e.g., 10 Hz).
    - Expected Outcome: As the frequency decreases, the output signal amplitude should increase.
 This is because the capacitor’s impedance increases at lower frequencies, allowing more of the input signal to pass through to the output.